Good evening :)

 2. Tariffisation of Blister Copper: Blister copper is among 54+ items being moved from exemption notifications into the First Schedule of the Customs Tariff Act, effective May 1, 2026, a structural simplification with no change in effective duty rates, but important for compliance clarity.

-3. New Mining Policy for Copper (Policy Push): The Budget introduced a framework to significantly cut metal imports and bolster domestic production of silver, copper, and zinc, with increased private sector participation in mining and processing.
+3. New Mining Policy for Copper (Policy Push): The Budget introduced a framework to significantly reduce metal imports and bolster domestic production of silver, copper, and zinc, with increased private-sector participation in mining and processing.
 This is a long-term structural play rather than an immediate tariff intervention.

-4. Critical Minerals Support: Customs duty exemptions were proposed across critical minerals, nuclear energy, battery, and electronics sectors, with copper's role in EVs and clean energy supply chains benefiting indirectly.
+4. Critical Minerals Support: Customs duty exemptions were proposed across the critical minerals, nuclear energy, battery, and electronics sectors, with copper benefiting indirectly in EVs and clean energy supply chains.

 Current Indian Copper Industry Outlook